tigera-cs/compliance-workshop-Enterprise/1. Access/readme.md

 ## Set Up Users

-Calico Cloud supports Google Social Authentication as well as local users and connecting to your own IdP (based on OIDC).
+Calico Enterprise supports Google OIDC, Openshift and LDAP Authentication as well as local users and connecting to your own IdP (based on OIDC).

 ## Local User Setup

 In Kubernetes, cluster roles specify cluster permissions and are bound to users using cluster role bindings.
-In Calico Cloud we provide the following predefined roles.
+In Calico Enterprise we provide the following predefined roles.

-**Admin**

-- Full access to Calico Cloud Manager
-    - Create and modify Calico Cloud resources
-    - Superuser access for Kibana, including Elasticsearch user

-**Viewer**
+**tigera-network-admin**

+- Superuser access for Kibana (including Elastic user and license management), and all Calico resources in **projectcalico.org** and **networking.k8s.io** API groups (get, list, watch, create, update, patch, delete)

+**tigera-ui-user**

-- Basic user with access to Calico Cloud Manager and Kibana:
+- Basic user with access to Calico Enterprise Manager UI and Kibana:
-    - List/view Calico Cloud policy, Kubernetes policy, and tier resources
+    - List/view Calico Enterprise policy and tier resources in the **projectcalico.org** and **networking.k8s.io** API groups
     - List/view logs in Kibana

+**mcm-user**

+- Admin user with full permissions to management and managed clusters for multi-cluster management

 ## OIDC User Setup

-Calico Cloud supports the following IdPs:
-- OIDC-based Auth providers (for example Google, Azure AD)

-To add an IdP, open a [Support ticket.](https://support.tigera.io/)
+To Configure an external identity provider for user authentication refer to this [documentation](https://docs.tigera.io/v3.15/getting-started/cnx/configure-identity-provider).

 ## Reference Documentation

-For more details on Users, please see the [Calico Cloud Documentation.](https://docs.calicocloud.io/operations/user-management)
+For more details on Authentication, please see the [Authentication quickstart.](https://docs.tigera.io/v3.15/getting-started/cnx/authentication-quickstart)